kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 8. Code changes are reviewed on `localhost` running on [MAMP](http://www.mamp.info/)...the other "non-Grunt" things.

-9. The `grunt push` task executes the above-discussed deployment sequence which does the following:
+9. There two deployment tasks: one for the staging site and one for the live production site.
+The `grunt spush` task runs the development deployment sequence and does the following:

+    * makes Jekyll build the site.

+    * builds out the cache manifest.

+    * deploys the site to the dev site.

+10. The `grunt ppush` task runs the production deployment sequence and does the following:

-   * makes Jekyll build the site again, but adds the extra step of embedding related posts to the bottom of all post pages.
+    * makes Jekyll build the site but adds the extra step of embedding related posts to the bottom of all post pages.

     * appends the MaxCDN URL to the proper assets, as mentioned above.

     * minifies the site's HTML.

     * builds out the cache manifest.

     * deploys the minified, optimized site build to production.

     * rebuilds Jekyll, which removes the MaxCDN URLs from the site build for the reasons mentioned above.

 I'm being bombastic when outline my workflow like this but am doing so to prove a point.
 The combination all the above-mentioned tools allowed me to craft a powerful, lightweight, highly-customizable IDE that not only lets me work efficiently but made the entire development process FUN!
 And within this process, Grunt really ran the show.